Advance Stress Profiles - You can now configure your own stress profile that best suits your business needs.

 Assigning Stress Level To An Individual

-In order to set the stress profile of an employee, follow these steps:
+In order to set the stress profile of a team member, follow these steps:

-Click "Options" to the right of an Employee.
+Click "Options" to the right of a team member.

 Choose one of the stress profiles.